aishack/aishack/tutorials/generating-multivariate-gaussian-random-numbers.md

 ## The roadmap
 We know that we can generate uniform random numbers (using the language's built-in random functions).
 We need to somehow use these to generate n-dimensional gaussian random vectors.
 We also have a $n \times 1$ mean vector and a $n \times n$ covariance matrix.
 Here's how we'll do this:

-- Generate a bunch of uniform random numbers and convert them into a Gaussian random number with a known mean and standard deviation.
+- Generate a bunch of uniform random numbers and convert them into a Gaussian random *number* with a known mean and standard deviation.
-- Do the previous step $n$ times to generate an n-dimensional Gaussian with a known mean and covariance matrix.
+- Do the previous step $n$ times to generate an n-dimensional Gaussian *vector* with a known mean and covariance matrix.
-- Transform this random Gaussian so that it lines up with the mean and covariance provided by the user.
+- Transform this random Gaussian vector so that it lines up with the mean and covariance provided by the user.

 ## Generating 1d Gaussian random numbers
 We can generate uniform random numbers - for example, `rand() / RAND_MAX` in C/C++ can be used to generate a number between 0 and 1.
 Each floating point number between 0 and 1 has equal probability of showing up - thus the uniform randomness.
 If we want to convert this number into a Gaussian random number, we need to make use of the *Central Limit Theorem* in probability.